 Have you ever tried to summarize a complex process, or break one down into clear, concise steps for others to follow?
 It’s not always easy, but visuals can help.
 Specifically, process infographics.

 In this guide, we’ll share 28 customizable process infographic templates and design tips to help you get started, even if you’re a total beginner.

 Process infographics are a specific type of infographic, designed to visualize, summarize and simplify processes.
-They’re perfect for visualizing marketing strategies, new employee onboarding, customer journey maps, product guide, recipe and more.
+They’re perfect for visualizing marketing strategies, new employee onboarding, customer journey maps, product guides, recipes and more.